Paralegal

 - time management skills and the ability to work well under pressure and to tight deadlines

-- a flexible and adaptable approach to your work
+- a flexible and adaptable approach to your work to respond to changing priorities

 Work experience